 The following ground rules apply to the FMA holder and all other timber disposition holders authorized under the Forests Act and Timber Management Regulation operating within the FMA area.
-Ground rules are the practices used in planning and conducting forest management operations which constitute the methods used to implement decisions made in the FMP and other higher level plans such as Integrated Resource Plans (IRP).
+Ground rules are the practices used in planning and conducting forest management operations which constitute the methods used to implement decisions made in the FMP and other higher level plans such as Plans under the Land Use Framework and Integrated Resource Plans (IRP).
 In the event that these strategic plans do not exist, the ground rules shall establish practices that minimize the chance of negative impacts from forest management operations.